Cannabis/ CBD extract tested in the lab

 Is there a cannabis prescription for epilepsy?

-If cannabis is to be used for epilepsy in Germany, the question naturally arises whether you need a prescription for it.
+If cannabis is to be used in the context of epilepsy in Germany, the question naturally arises whether you need a prescription for it.
 The information on the legal situation in Germany already mentioned above is one of the most important bases for this.
-You can only use cannabis for epilepsy if you get a prescription.
+You can only use cannabis in the context of epilepsy if you get a prescription.

 For this, it is necessary that you contact your doctor.
 He or she can prescribe medicinal cannabis.
 However, it is necessary for the doctor to know your previous therapeutic path.
 The costs are only covered by the health insurance if there is a very clear indication, which must be determined by the doctor.

 It is also important that the therapy is tailored to your type of illness.
-Therefore, you should consult your doctor if you want to use cannabis to treat epilepsy.
+Therefore, you should consult your doctor if you want to discuss cannabis in the context of epilepsy.

 Do joints also help against epilepsy?